Computer Science (BS)

 Major Elective Options

 One additional course at the 300/400 level is required.
-These courses cover a variety of topics including web programming, advanced object oriented programming and design patterns, cryptography, app development, graphics, numerical analysis and bioinformatics.
+These courses cover a variety of topics including web programming, advanced object oriented programming and design patterns, and numerical analysis.
+Independent studies on specialized topics are also possible electives.
 All these courses are either 3 or 4 credits.
 Faculty teach these courses on a rotating basis.
 To determine what is offered each semester consult the class schedule.
 Recent major electives include:

 CSC 371